xlit/gettingData/README.md

     https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

     which is originally from

     http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

     The downloaded zip file is unzipped in to the "./UCI HAR Dataset" directory.
-Here "./" means the current working directory, i.e., where the "run_analysis.R" is in.
+Here "./" means the current working directory, i.e., where the "run_analysis.R" is.

 2. Executing the script.
 The easiest way is in RStudio, use the command:

     ```r